dmcnich/cholasa/history/colonsay-family-history.md

 The "Old Parish Register" was maintained by the Presbyterian minister of the day.
 Until 1832, he was based in Jura and made only three or four forays across to Colonsay in the course of the year; it appears that he normally left the registers in Jura, and brought them up to date upon his return.
 This was probably the safest procedure, but it did mean that mistakes have been identified in some entries and one may assume that there were other errors and, perhaps, omissions that have not yet come to light.

 Please remember that the transcription given here is only the work of one individual, but it does incorporate any corrections that have been notified over the course of more than a decade.
 So, although it is thought to be pretty accurate, users should check important references against the original.
-Microfilms are of course available through Church of Latter Day Saints, but the easiest course is to use the official resource online at <a href="/www.scotlandspeople.gov.uk" target="_blank">www.scotlandspeople.gov.uk</a> .
+Microfilms are of course available through Church of Latter Day Saints, but the easiest course is to use the official resource online at [www,scotlandspeople.gov.uk](http://www.scotlandspeople.gov.uk).

 "Images of Old Parish Register (OPR) records are now publicly available online for the very first time.
 These comprise the records of births &amp; baptisms and banns &amp; marriages kept by individual parishes of the Established Church of Scotland, before the introduction of civil registration in 1855."
 The facility is truly magnificent, a great credit to the nation - it includes all the census returns and official records.